naimo84/node-red-contrib-pi-hole-remote/README.md

   - pihole
             string
             If defined, the config with this name is used.
 Instead of the config in the properties.
+            If msg.payload.pihole == "all", command wwill to send to all configs.

 example: